-There are 819 affordable apartments in Berkeley that offer reduced rents to low-income households.
+There are 819 low-income apartments in Berkeley that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |City of Berkeley Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Housing Authority of the County of Alameda||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Berkeley features 806 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 819 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Berkeley.

 On average, Section 8 Housing Choice vouchers pay Berkeley landlords $1,600 per month towards rent.
 The average voucher holder contributes $500 towards rent in Berkeley.